Baldur's Gate: Siege of Dragonspear: Plot

 The coalition attacks Dragonspear castle after successfully repelling an attack from Caelar's army, and destroys most of her forces.
 Caelar is trapped in the keep, so she has her chief lieutenant Hephernaan cast a paralysis spell over the whole keep.
 However, his spell traps Caelar as well and his true intentions are revealed: he planned to use the Bhaalspawn's blood to open the portal to the Nine Hells to unleash his master and his army upon the Material Plane.
-Caelar and her surviving men, along with the player and their party, travel into the portal to stop Hephernaan.
+Caelar and her surviving men, along with the player character and their party, travel into the portal to stop Hephernaan.
 It is revealed that Hephernaan's master is Belhifet, a demon who was cast into the Nine Hells as punishment one hundred years prior.
 After defeating him and Hephernaan, Argent reveals that her true intention was to free her uncle from the Nine Hells and all the death that has occurred has been in pursuit of retrieving him.
 Caelar stays behind to seal the portal, trapping herself in the Nine Hells forever as punishment for her actions.

-The player returns to the Material Plane and the coalition celebrates Caelar's defeat at Dragonspear.
-Later that night, the player suffers a nightmare of an avatar of Bhaal attacking him.
+The player character returns to the Material Plane and the coalition celebrates Caelar's defeat at Dragonspear.
+Later that night, the player character suffers a nightmare of an avatar of Bhaal attacking him.
 It is revealed that the "avatar" was Skie Silvershield, a companion from the first game and the only child of Grand Duke Entar Silvershield, one of the dukes of Baldur's Gate.
-The player is arrested and dragged back to the city in irons.
-Many call for the player to be executed, but Grand Duke Belt informs the player that he will be smuggled out of the city in order to avoid execution as a reward for all the service that he has done for the city.
-After escaping the city, the player is met by Imoen, Minsc, Dynaheir, Khalid, and Jaheira, who promise to always travel with the player.
+The player character is arrested and dragged back to the city in irons.
+Many call for him to be executed, but Grand Duke Belt informs the player character that he will be smuggled out of the city in order to avoid execution as a reward for all the service that he has done for the city.
+After escaping the city, the player character is met by Imoen, Minsc, Dynaheir, Khalid, and Jaheira, who promise to always travel with them.
 Shortly after, they are ambushed by unseen figures, setting up the beginning of Baldur's Gate II: Shadows of Amn.
 It is also revealed that the hooded man is Jon Irenicus, the antagonist of the second game.